 Archimedes, Isambard, Leonardo and George have scheduled an XR design meeting, and Archimedes, Isambard, Leonardo attend from offices while George attends from the factory.
 Each participant needs to be authenticated before being admitted to the meeting.
 Due to the strict security requirements, typically participants need to be authenticated using bio information (e.g. finger print, facial image) at the terminal side.
-The result (not the original bio information) of the terminal side authentication need to be forwarded to the network as reference information for network level authentication.
-The final result of the network level authentication (can also include the context information, e.g. location information of the participants) is then forwarded to the corresponding application server of the enterprise.
+The result (not the original bio information) of the terminal side authentication can be forwarded to the corresponding application server of the enterprise.
+The final result of the network level authentication (can also include the context information, e.g. location information of the participants) is also forwarded to the corresponding application server of the enterprise.
 Such information helps the enterprise to decide what information (e.g. levels of confidentiality) can be disclosed to which participants during the meeting.

 Having completed the authentication of the participants, the multimedia communication session/sessions are set up among multiple users as well as the associated devices in the mixed reality systems (e.g. head mounted displays, tactile sensing interfaces, haptic feedback devices, multi-sensational devices).
 This can be done by means of the IMS (including IMS CN with Data Channel capability) or via OTT applications.